martindevans/martindevans.me/_posts/2018-03-27-Dithering-About-Dither.md

 The shape of this frequency distribution is the colour - this totally flat distribution is known as **White Noise**.

 So why would we care about the colour of noise?
-Low frequency signals do not change much from one instant to the next, this means that if a random has a low frequency it will not change much from one value to the next.
-If a noise has a mix of frequencies (such as white noise) sometimes the low frequency component will become the domination one (purely by chance) causing a run of similarly valued numbers.
+Low frequency signals do not change much from one instant to the next.
+If a random sequence has a mix of frequencies (such as white noise) sometimes the low frequency component will become the dominant one (purely by chance) causing a run of similarly valued numbers.
 This is pure randomness but it doesn't _feel_ random to a person - no doubt you've played a board game and been incredulous at someone rolling "too many" sixes in a row.
 The same problem occurs when rendering with noise.
 Humans are _very_ good at detecting visual patterns even where they don't exist.
 Notice how this texture of uniform white noise looks "clumpy" in places:

 <div class="image-container" align="center">
   <img src="/assets/WhiteNoiseTexture.png" />